missinglinkelectronics/psmake/README.md

 e.g. uploading and running build artifacts via JTAG.

-## Scout Makefile
+## Vitis Makefile

-The Scout Makefile provides a declarative wrapper around the Xilinx Software Command-Line Tool (XSCT) and Bootgen to streamline the build of Xilinx Scout projects.
+The Vitis Makefile provides a declarative wrapper around the Xilinx Software Command-Line Tool (XSCT) and Bootgen to streamline the build of Xilinx Vitis projects.

 ### Supported Platforms

-Scout is supported in Early Access release v2019.1.
+Vitis is supported in v2020.1.
 So far, there is a focus on the previous XSDK use cases; while SDAccel/SDSoC use cases might work as well, they are not supported yet.
-The Makefile should run on all underlying Linux OSs supported by Scout, but not Windows.
+The Makefile should run on all underlying Linux OSs supported by Vitis, but not Windows.
 However, testing is only conducted on Ubuntu 18.04 LTS (Bionic Beaver) as of now.

 ### Build Configuration Syntax

-The Scout Makefile is configured via a custom Makefile syntax as documented in the following sections.
+The Vitis Makefile is configured via a custom Makefile syntax as documented in the following sections.